benovard/twitter-sentiment-analysis/README.md

+This work involves analyzing the sentiment of various topics on Twitter.
+The sentiment is analyzed to look for trends between topics and over time.
+A package called textblob is used to evaluate the sentiment of tweets containing certain keywords related to clean energy.
+A neural network is then used to predict the future sentiment of keywords based on the past history of that word and other words.

 The main data pulling from Twitter is done in main.py.

 predict_multiple.py and predict_series.py do the prediction using a neural network.